Multi-modal Gaussian Process Variational Autoencoders for Neural and Behavioral Data: Conclusion

 \section{Conclusion}

 In this work, we have introduced the multi-modal Gaussian Process variational autoencoder (MM-GPVAE) to identify temporally evolving latent variables for jointly recorded neural activity and behavioral or stimulus measurements.
-We parameterized the model in the Fourier domain to better extract identifiable temporal structure from high-dimensional time-series data.
-We first demonstrated that the Fourier-mean field representation is able to better recover the true latent variables in a single-modality setting compared to previous approaches in the time domain.
-We then show that our multi-modal GPVAE can also accurately recover latent structure across data modalities, which we demonstrate using a smoothly rotating and scaling MNIST digit alongside simulated neural spike trains.
-We then show that the model can be flexibly adapted to multiple real-world multi-modal behavioral settings.
-We implement the MM-GPVAE on calcium imaging traces and tracked limb positions of \textit{Drosophila} and visualize the latent embeddings of distinct fly behaviors in shared and independent latent subspaces.
-We also use the MM-GPVAE on spikes from hawkmoth flight muscles as the animal tracks an oscillating visual stimulus.
-Here, our model extracted latent variables from each modality that corresponds to distinct experimentally relevant variables - wing flapping and a much slower stimulus movement.
-Here, we also demonstrated that the MM-GPVAE can be adapted to long time-series data to identify latent variables at widely varying timescales.
+We first parameterize the model in the Fourier domain to better extract identifiable temporal structure from high-dimensional time-series data.
+We then combine a linear decoder for neural data with a deep neural network decoder for behavioral or stimuli data to enhance the applicability of the MM-GPVAE across experimental settings while retaining the ability to identify neural tuning with respect to shared and independent temporally evolving latents.
+We show that our multi-modal GPVAE can accurately recover latent structure across data modalities, which we demonstrate using a smoothly rotating and scaling MNIST digit alongside simulated neural spike trains.
+We then show that the MM-GPVAE can be flexibly adapted to multiple real-world multi-modal settings.
+First, we analyze calcium imaging traces and tracked limb positions of fruit flies (\textit{Drosophila}) exhibiting various distinct behaviors.
+Then, we apply the model to spike trains from hawkmoth flight muscles as well as the oscillating visual stimulus the animal tracks during flight.